Almost sure bounds for weighted sums of Rademacher random multiplicative functions: Introduction

 where $f(n) = f^*(n)$ when $n$ is squarefree and is $0$ otherwise.
 In particular, we can see that understanding the large fluctuations of $\sum_{n \leqslant x}f^*(n)$ is intertwined with understanding the large fluctuations of $M_f(x)$.
 The author does not know how one would attempt to handle the second sum because $\{\sqrt{x/n}\}$ is known to have particularly difficult behaviour to control, on top of the fact it would break the multiplicative structure which current proofs use to study $\sum_{n \leqslant x}f(n)$.
 While not as significant to understand, equation (\ref{heur2}) is enough to provide an almost sure upper bound when combined with Theorem \ref{ubtheorem}. \begin{corollary} Let $\epsilon>0$.
 Then we have almost surely, \end{corollary} \begin{proof} In view of equation (\ref{heur2}), it suffices to simply input the bound we found in Theorem \ref{ubtheorem}.
 Then we have that by the triangle inequality

-By Theorem \ref{ubtheorem}, the inner sum is almost surely $\ll (\log\log(x/b^2))^{61/80+\epsilon} \ll (\log\log(x))^{61/80+\epsilon}$.
+By Theorem \ref{ubtheorem}, the inner sum is almost surely $\ll (\log\log(x/b^2))^{3/4+\epsilon} \ll (\log\log(x))^{3/4+\epsilon}$.
 Summing over $b$ yields the corollary. \end{proof} This bound certainly looks close to what one might expect for such a quantity since from the contribution of the squares less than $x$ alone is $\frac{1}{2}\log(x)$ (and it seems unlikely that the randomness would conspire to reduce this below $\log(x)$ order of magnitude).
 A lower bound of size $c(\log(x))^{1/2}$ for some $c>0$ can be proved as well using some tools from Gaussian processes as well (by following the proof of the lower bound in \cite{shardy23}).
 This being significantly larger than Theorem \ref{ubtheorem} is not surprising since $f^*(n)$ has deterministic contributions from the squares, as well as the random behaviour from the non-squares.
 Recently, Angelo proved that this sum sign changes infinitely often too, answering a question of Aymone \cite{angelo2024sign} (quantitative results of this kind could also be found using ideas from \cite{klurman2024sign}).
 One can apply partial summation to this, and find that for any $\epsilon>0$, then almost surely

 In view of equation (\ref{heur}), hopefully one might be able to reduce the power of $\log(x)$.
-A possible direction for future work would be determine the moments of these Rademacher sums for all $q \geqslant 0$ in the sense of Bondarenko--Heap--Seip and Gerspach \cite{bondarenko2015inequality}, \cite{gerspach20}.
-Not only are these interesting for their own sake (since one would expect different behaviour to the Steinhaus case), in view of equation (\ref{heur}), these would provide good moment bounds for $\sum_{n \leqslant x}f^*(n)$.
-This in turn could help determine moment bounds for sums of quadratic Dirichlet characters.
+In upcoming work of the author, he shows that for $q \in (0,1/2)$, then

+which provides further evidence for the conjecture on the size of the large fluctuations of the weighted Rademacher sum.
+An application of all of these bounds would be for calculating the moments of sums of quadratic Dirichlet characters.
 Harper and Hussain successfully applied this principle by relating character sums to sums of Steinhaus random multiplicative functions in \cite{harper2023typicalsizecharacterzeta} and \cite{hussain22} (these were in rather different contexts).
 Later, Hussain and Lamzouri extended this principle to sums of Legendre symbols in \cite{hussain2023limiting}, where the limiting object featured the completely multiplicative Rademacher random multiplicative functions as well.
 These ideas also manifested in the work of Klurman--Lamzouri--Munsch when considering Fekete polynomials \cite{klurman2023l_q}.